kevintijssen/kube-splitter/README.md

 # kube-splitter

-a lightweight application to seperates a single Kubernetes YAML file in multiple files based-on there Kind.
+a lightweight application to seperates a single Kubernetes YAML file in multiple files based-on there kind.

 ## Install